mithril-security/blindai-preview/README.md

 Cons:
 - You must have an Intel SGX-ready device with `SGX+FLC` support.
-- Depending on your specific requirements, we would usually only recommend this option if you have SGX2, which has a better performance and much more memory available.
+- BlindAI was created to run with SGX2, which has a better performance and much more memory available than SGX1.
 The physical protected memory for SGX1 is limited to 128mb.
+You could still deploy the server with SGX1 and benefit from the isolation offered by SGX enclaves, but since SGX1 is missing some of the features we rely on, the client would still need to `connect` to the server in `simulation` mode.
 - You need to install all the pre-requisites.

 >How can I check if I have an Intel SGX-ready device with `SGX+FLC` support?